-Members of the public have had, and will continue to have, opportunities to provide input throughout the revision and implementation of this policy.
-This current draft DI/DB Policy, as well as the metrics that are analyzed for disparate impacts and disproportionate burdens, reflects public input from outreach conducted in 2018.
-During the development of future LRTPs, the public will also have the chance to review and comment on the results of the application of the DI/DB Policy to any scenario planning or other project selection process.
-The MPO board will also provide a meaningful opportunity for public comment on any proposed alternatives recommended by the MPO staff.
-Finally, MPO staff will conduct further public outreach to support future updates to this policy.
+0 Members of the public have had, and will continue to have, opportunities to provide input • 0 throughout the revision and implementation of this policy.
+This current draft DI/DB Policy, as 0 well as the metrics that are analyzed for DI/DBs, reflect public input from outreach conducted in 0 2018.
+During the development of future LRTPs, the public will also have the chance to review and 0 comment on the results of the application of the DI/DB Policy to any scenario planning or other 0 0 project selection process.
+The MPO board will also provide a meaningful opportunity for public 0 comment on any proposed alternatives recommended by the MPO staff.
+Finally, MPO staff will 0 conduct further public outreach to support future updates to this policy. •